facebookexperimental/MIRAI/substrate-examples/offchain-worker/README.md

 - One specific piece of code lead to a crash in MIRAI
 - For more complex scenarios timeouts arise within MIRAI.
 In some cases increasing the `body_analysis_timeout` parameter leads to crashes in MIRAI.
 - There are a variety of other warnings raised from code in other crates.
 This is confusing to the user.
+- We also tried to add the tag directly on the `submit_price_unsigned` function as this would be closer to a real world use-case but we did not manage to get this to work correctly.
+We believe this is due to timeouts that MIRAI ran into (see issue above) but further investigation would be needed to verify this is indeed the problem.